ShantanuNair/zoom-education-suite/README.md

 * Full integration of the results of all of our features (closed-captioning and facial expression analysis) into the main python + tkinter client that already serves everything from our python + selenium interface

 * Bot-prompted activities, games, live-video labeling, etc.

+## Other stuff
+* No, there is no _good_ explanation for the 'T' in the acronym
+* ZEST was built as part of HooHacks 2020.